Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

         --ceph-initrd-path $cephdir/initrd.img*.xz \
         --ceph-squashfs-path $cephdir/*.squashfs
         ```

+        Running this command will output a block that looks like this at the end:
+        ```text
+        You should run the following commands so the versions you just uploaded can be used in other steps: export KUBERNETES_VERSION=x.y.z
+        export CEPH_VERSION=x.y.z
+        ```
+        Be sure to perform this action so subsequent steps are successful.

+1. Upload the same `data.json` file we used to BSS, our Kubernetes cloud-init DataSource. __If you have made any changes__
+   to this file as a result of any customizations or workarounds, use the path to that file instead.
+This step will
+   prompt for the root password of the NCNs.

+    ```bash
+    pit# csi handoff bss-metadata --data-file /var/www/ephemeral/configs/data.json
+    ```

+1. Ensure the DNS server value is set correctly.
+If for any reason you have changed the IP address of the DNS server,
+   use that value instead.

+    ```bash
+    pit# csi handoff bss-update-cloud-init --set meta-data.dns-server=10.92.100.225 --limit Global
+    ```

 1. Upload the bootstrap information; note this denotes information that should always be kept together in order to fresh-install the system again.